 Gathering large volumes of data as we do through IoT enables cognitive computing.
 This is the simulation of human thought processes through the power of computer processing.
 Remember when an IBM computer won Jeopardy in 2011?
 That was this same type of computing.
 Now it’s been a decade, and you can imagine how data mining, natural language processing, and other complex computing technologies are driving actual predictive analytics in the logistics and supply chain industries today.

 For the trucking industry, there is no limit to the possibilities such analytics can provide.
-And it’s easier than ever.
+And now smart transportation using IoT is easier than ever.

 Asset Management Technologies